 Primary Care is healthcare in the community - everything from GPs to Pharmacists, Optometrists to Dentists.
-We at the School of Primary Care Research (SPCR) aim to gather evidence to help decide what will make primary care better for everyone.
+At the School of Primary Care Research we aim to gather evidence to help decide what will make primary care better for everyone.

-We do this through funding high-quality research into what works, what doesn’t, and what could work in the future.
-Since our goal is improving care for everyone, it’s best that everyone is involved.
+The School does this through funding high-quality research into what works, what does not, and what could work in the future.
+Since our goal is improving care for everyone, it is best that everyone is involved.

 How to Get involved

-You can get involved in our research in a number of ways:
+You can get involved in research in a number of ways:

 - help select research that is important and relevant